 There are four principal parts in this Figure 35:

 Principal : This part contains the user attributes, these attributes must match the ones in the JWT coming from Keycloak, so that when the policy decision point tries to compare attributes to make a decision, we get an “effect allow”.
-We can see that the User Principal has an “id” of “user1” and a “role” of “user”, these are mandatory attributes, but we can also add other attributes like e-mail, location, etc...
+We can see that the User Principal has an “id” of “user1” and a “role” of “user”.
+These are mandatory attributes, but we can also add other attributes like e-mail, location, etc...

-Resource : This part contains the resource attributes, these also must match the ones in the MySQL database.
+Resource : This part contains the resource attributes.
+These also must match the ones in the MySQL database.
 The resource has an attribute of “id” and “kind”.

 Actions : For this example, we have three actions, “read” “delete” and “update”.
-Each user role is only allowed to do some actions, for example the user can only read the resources, on the other hand, the admin can read, update and delete the resource.
+Each user role is only allowed to do some actions.
+For example, the user can only read the resources.
+On the other hand, the admin can read, update and delete the resource.

 Effect : Is the decision we make for each scenario, in our example it is EFFECT_ALLOW.